CONDITIONS

 Amenorrhoea (absence of periods)

-Amenorrhoea: Understanding the Absence of Periods and How We Can Help
+Amenorrhoea: What It Means and How We Can Help

-Missing a period can mean different things depending on your life stage — and while it’s sometimes completely normal, it can also be a sign that your body is trying to tell you something.
-Whether you’ve never had periods, they’ve suddenly stopped, or they’ve become irregular, it’s important to listen.
+Missing a period can mean different things depending on your stage of life — and while it’s sometimes completely normal, it can also be a sign that your body is trying to tell you something.
+Whether you’ve never had periods, they’ve stopped suddenly or they’ve become irregular, you need to listen.

-At Happiher, we know that menstrual health is a vital part of overall wellbeing.
-As a private gynaecologist in London, I support women through the uncertainty and frustration that often comes with conditions like amenorrhoea — offering clear answers and tailored care.
+At Happiher, we know that menstrual health is part of overall wellbeing.
+As a private gynaecologist in London, I support women through the uncertainty and frustration that comes with conditions like amenorrhoea — I provide clear answers and tailored care.

 What Is Amenorrhoea?

-Amenorrhoea simply means the absence of menstrual periods.
-It can be classified into two main types:
+Amenorrhoea means no periods.
+It can be divided into two main types:

 Primary amenorrhoea: when a young woman has not started having periods by age 15–16